pulp/pulp/docs/sphinx/user-guide/installation.rst

 ::

-  $ sudo yum install pulp-rpm-consumer-client pulp-rpm-agent
+  $ sudo yum install pulp-consumer

 2. Update the consumer client configuration to point to the Pulp server.
 Keep in mind that because of the SSL verification, this should be the fully qualified name of the server,